mzabani/codd/README.md

 - Never merge code that has been tested without `master` merged into it.
   - There are non-conflicting changes which can break your App.
 One example is one developer removes a column and another developer writes a new query using that column.
 Only a test could catch this.
 - Always run `codd up --strict-check` on CI because it's a good place to be strict.
-- After running `codd up --strict-check` on CI, make sure `codd verify-checksums` doesn't error.
+- After running `codd up --strict-check` on CI, make sure `codd verify-schema` doesn't error.
 It might seem redundant because `codd up --strict-check` verifies checksums, but [there are edge cases](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).
 - Read about what _codd_ **cannot do** in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).
 This will also give you another idea about how far _codd_ is willing to go to ensure your schema is the same across environments.

 ## Frequently Asked Questions